 '''

-CCOPTIONS = -g -O2 -fpic -lm -lc -shared

-CC = gcc

 libhyp.so: hyp.cpp

-$(CC) $(CCOPTIONS) -o $@ hyp.c
+$(CC) $(CCOPTIONS) -0 $@ hyp.c

 '''

 For details on linking your dynamic library, see dlibrary in the GAUSS LANGUAGE REFERENCE.

 25 Data Transformations

 GAUSS allows expressions that directly reference variables (columns) of a data set.
 This is done within the context of a data loop: